-- A potential grant partner communicating with the Executive Director to determine whether the grant request falls within the mission of NDDF. - a.
+- 1. A potential grant partner communicating with the Executive Director to determine whether the grant request falls within the mission of NDDF. - a.
 If it does, the Executive Director sends the potential grant partner a letter of intent and application form via email.
 (They may take as long as long as they need to complete the application but, to be considered in the current grant cycle, it must be received on or before that deadline). - b.
 If it does not, the Executive Director sends the potential grant partner a letter or email explaining this, effectively denying them the opportunity to apply. - 2.
 The Executive Director reviews all grant applications to ensure that they are complete and conducts an investigation into details of the application necessary for a complete understanding of the grant request. - 3.
 The Executive Director then submits to the Grantmaking Committee a summary of the investigation and the grant packet for each grant application. - 4.
 The Grantmaking Committee meets in person or virtually to consider all grants and is responsible to make recommendations on each grant to the Board of Directors.
 Potential grant partner representatives may be invited to offer input at this meeting. - 5.
 All grant applications approved by the Grantmaking Committee are forwarded to the Board of Directors who then make final decision to approve or not. - 6.
 The Executive Director then notifies each Grant Partner in writing of the Board of Director's decision in an expedient manner.
 This entire process should take no longer than eight weeks. - 7.
 From this point on the Executive Director handles all of the administrative tasks associated with ensuring that the grant is funded all the way through grant termination and final reporting.
 These tasks include the following: - a.
-Develop the grant agreement including payment schedule, report schedule, and performance monitoring/outcome requirements. - b.
-Send grant payments according to the agreement schedule.
-These are to include receipts that are required to be acknowledged and returned.
+Develop the grant agreement including payment schedule, report schedule, and performance monitoring/outcome requirements.